Michigan Center for Urban African American Aging Research (MCUAAAR)

 Junior faculty and research scientists/ investigators are eligible to apply for this award.
 The two-year mentoring program is for early-stage researchers who hold an academic rank or appointment equivalent to Assistant Professor.

-Questions regarding this opportunity should be submitted to Dr. Deborah Robinson, Faculty Administrative Coordinator, Michigan Center for Urban African American Aging Research, Institute for Social Research, University of Michigan, drdrobin@nullumich.edu.
+Questions regarding MCUAAAR or Pilot opportunities should be directed to Dr. Deborah Robinson, Faculty Administrative Coordinator, Michigan Center for Urban African American Aging Research, Institute for Social Research, University of Michigan, drdrobin@nullumich.edu.